intel-iot-devkit/how-to-code-samples/README.md

 ### Intel Edison Setup

+This example uses the `restclient-cpp` library to perform REST calls to the server.
+The code for `restclient-cpp` can be found in the `lib` directory.
+The `restclient-cpp` library requires the `libcurl` package, which is already installed on the IntelÂ® Edison by default.

-This example uses the `crow` web microframework library to provide a simple to use, yet powerful web server.
+This example also uses the `crow` web microframework library to provide a simple to use, yet powerful web server.
 The `crow` library requires the `libboost` package be installed on the Intel Edison, as well as adding the needed include and lib files to the Eclipse G++ Cross Compiler and G++ Cross Linker.

 Update the opkg base feeds, so you can install the needed dependencies.
 SSH into the Intel Edison, then run this command: